Technology · Operations & Throughput

 Benchmarks we hit

-Reference benchmarks from production deployments of hr employee support in saas-comparable contexts.
+Reference benchmarks from production deployments of HR employee support in SaaS-comparable contexts.
 Sources noted per row.
 Your actuals are measured against the baseline captured in Discovery.

 MetricIndustry baselineAI-native typicalDelta